-C. Effective July 1, 2006, Step A and Step B of the wage schedule in effect on June 30, 2005, shall increase by two percent (2%).

-D. Step Placement Upon Appointment.
+- B. Effective July 1, 2008, Step A and Step B of the wage schedule in effect on June 30, 2008, shall increase by three percent (3%).
+The parties agree that the Union may give notice during the month of November 2007, of its desire to review wages for the period beginning July 1, 2008.
+Upon receiving this request, this Article may be reopened for 30 days for the sole purpose of reviewing wages for the period beginning July 1, 2008. - C. Step Placement Upon Appointment.
 On appointment, each new employee will enter the schedule at Step A and shall remain at that Step for one hundred ninety-five (195) days, and shall move to Step B at the beginning of the following pay period.
-The movement from Step A to Step B shall be extended one month for each twenty-three (23) working days of leave without pay in a leave year.

-E. Step Placement Upon Promotion.
-Employees promoted under the provisions of this Agreement will move to the wage range of the higher class at the same step held prior to the promotion.

-F. Step Placement Upon Demotion.
-Employees demoted under the provisions of this

-Agreement will move to the wage range of the lower class at the same step held prior to the demotion.

-G. Step Placement Upon Rehire.
+The movement from Step A to Step B shall be extended one month for each twenty-three (23) working days of leave without pay in a leave year. - D. Step Placement Upon Promotion.
+Employees promoted under the provisions of this Agreement will move to the wage range of the higher class at the same step held prior to the promotion. - E. Step Placement Upon Demotion.
+Employees demoted under the provisions of this Agreement will move to the wage range of the lower class at the same step held prior to the demotion. - F. Step Placement Upon Rehire.
 Former employees rehired into a job class in which they held permanent/probationary status for a period of six (6) consecutive months or who are rehired into a lower level class in the same classification series in which permanent/probationary status in that job class was held for six (6) months, within two (2) years immediately preceding their rehire shall be moved from Step A to Step B after thirty (30) calendar days, other provisions of this Agreement notwithstanding.
 If the employee is on leave without pay while at Step A, the movement to Step B will be delayed one (1) day for each day of leave without pay.